aykevl/spotifyd/README.md

 the former location.
 End-user should prefer the latter.

 Control of the daemon is then done via systemd.
-The following example commands will run the service once and enable the service to always run on login in the future respectively:
+The following example commands will enable the service to run on login in the future and then start the service
+respectively:

+    systemctl --user enable spotifyd.service
     systemctl --user start spotifyd.service
-    systemctl --user enable spotifyd.service

 # Logging
 In `--no-daemon` mode, the log is written to standard output, otherwise it is